SexChrLab/CURES/Fall2023_BioProject_SexChrGenesCCLE/2023_Readme.md

 3) Scientific Writing Prompts (and new format to Progress Report)
 4) Peer Review-- Full Manuscript Review to Manuscript Excerpts

+Readme:
+Number of Students and Instructors
+Research Project
+How the work was divided
+Syllabus
+Learning Objectives

 To add:

 1) Learning pages for all modules